PackageFactory/atomic-fusion-proptypes/README.md

 > Validate the props passed to a component via `@propType` annotation

-The syntax for the propType annotation is derived from the react-propTypes.
+The syntax for the propType annotation is derived from react-propTypes.

 ATTENTION: This package is by default only active in development-context.